VVS Reconfiguration Plan

 Grade banding is the best option to balance class sizes, provide equitable programming, preserve student opportunities, and maintain fiscal stability.
 It allows us to protect the student experience without closing schools or cutting core programs.

-What happens if the district doesn’t do anything to address these issues?
+What would have happened if the district didn’t do anything to address these issues?

-If the district does not move ahead with grade banding and does not make any staff or program cuts, we will deplete our savings within two years.
-At that point, the Board will be forced to consider making significant layoffs, eliminating many academic and extracurricular programs or closing a building.
+If the district did not move ahead with grade banding and did not make any staff or program cuts, we would have depleted our savings within two years.
+At that point, the Board would have been forced to consider making significant layoffs, eliminating many academic and extracurricular programs or closing a building.
 Grade banding gives us the best option to maintain our programs and still be fiscally responsible.

 Why are middle and high schools being “combined” if they are already in the same building?